-

 Taste and aroma

-Shu Puer "Gongting" has a deep, rich taste with notes of wood, earth, dried fruits, honey, nuts and light sweetness.
-The aroma of tea is rich, with shades of nuts, chocolate and spices.
-The aftertaste is long, pleasant, with a slight bitterness.
+Shu Pu-erh "Gongting" has a deep, rich flavor with notes of wood, earth, dried fruit, honey, nuts, and a touch of sweetness.
+The tea's aroma is rich, with hints of nuts, chocolate, and spices.
+The finish is long and pleasant, with a slight bitterness.

 Beneficial properties

-Like other types of puer, Shu Puer "Gongting" has a number of useful properties:
+Like other types of puer, Shu Puer "Gongting" has a number of beneficial properties:

 - Improving digestion: Promotes normal digestion and metabolism.